Skip to main content

 Trailer coaches and trailers must be registered with a permanent trailer plate.
 All trailer coaches and pick-up campers must be titled, as well as any trailers weighing 2,500 pounds or more.

-Residents with a standard, enhanced, or chauffeur’s license; a GDL Level 1 license with a moped privilege added; or a GDL Level 2 or Level 3 license may operate a moped without the need for a moped license.
+• Residents with valid driver’s license, GDL Level 1 license with a moped privilege added; or a GDL Level 2 or Level 3 license can operate a moped without the moped license.

 Acceptable documents